UBC-MDS/522_group_27/README.md

 To run the developer function tests, run the commands above to start the docker container and open the Jupyter Lab terminal.
 Then, ensure you are in the project root directory and run the `pytest` command in terminal.

+## Support

+If you have any questions, issues, or feedback regarding this project, feel free to reach out to us:

+- **GitHub Issues**: For bug reports, feature requests, or general inquiries, please open an issue in this repository [here](https://github.com/UBC-MDS/522_group_27/issues).
+- **Email**: You can email the project team at [thlam0519@gmail.com](mailto:thlam0519@gmail.com).
+- **Discussions**: Join our GitHub Discussions [here](https://github.com/UBC-MDS/522_group_27/discussions) to engage with the community and share ideas.

+We are here to help and value your contributions!

 ## License

 The NHL player Shooting Hand Predictor roject report is licensed under the